vfab/blackbelt-aks-hackfest/labs/day1-labs/06-monitoring-k8s.md

 ## Setting up Grafana
 1. Log into Grafana Dashboard using **admin** for the username and password
     * You should see something like the following:
+    > NOTE: The Grafana UI has changed, and the images below may be out of date.

     ![](img/8-grafana_loggedin.png)

 2. Add Prometheus as a Data Source
     * If you recall from above, we exposed a number of K8s services, one of those services was the Prometheus Server.
 We are going to use that Service endpoint in our Data Service configuration.
 The Add Data Source screen should look something like the below screen shot.

-    > Use `http://gbbhackprometheus-prometheus-server:9090` for the URL in the HTTP settings.
+    > Use `<PROMETHEUS-EXTERNAL-IP>:9090` for the URL in the HTTP settings, where EXTERNAL-IP is the external IP from your gbbhackprometheus-prometheus-server service that you noted above.
+    > Select "Server (default)" for the "Access" option.

     ![](img/8-grafana_datasource.png)